 Cheers to David for that steller advice – you can catch Nick Bruce and His Blinding Lights on their website, facebook and insta :)

-When Jo’s best friend Jeff (Jennifer!) got married, she covered this and more with us, her bridesmaids.
+When Jo’s best friend Jeff (Jennifer!) got married, she covered this and more with us, her wedding party.
 She asked us to make sure the dance floor didn’t empty.
 Not really a hard task seeing as we all love a boogy, but putting this thought in our heads ahead of her big day meant that we made a point of being up and shaking our tail feathers, I have to say the slippers she gifted us for this part of the day were an absolute godsend pahaha!
 She and her now-husband also agreed that they would make sure to meet on the dance floor every 4-5 songs at least – a great idea in our opinion!
 Too easily you can get carried away chatting to folk, and before you know it your night is over with hardly any dancing with your new husband or wife :-O

 In fact, you may even have a song or two from the hen or stag, or your friendship group that is GUARANTEED to get folk up…always worth a wee think about too :)